mootools/mootools-core/Docs/Element/Element.md

 ### Note:

--  If the corresponding eraser doesn't exist in the  [Element.Properties][] Hash, [Element:removeProperty][] is called with the property passed in.
+-  If the corresponding eraser doesn't exist in the  [Element.Properties][] Object, [Element:removeProperty][] is called with the property passed in.

 ### See Also: